 But the benefits of the Mitchell era didn’t end in 1966.
 He left behind a wealth of talent that would provide the foundation for some of the most powerful teams in North Texas history, teams that would win another Missouri Valley title and send 13 players to the NFL, including two first-round draft picks.
 Among the freshman in 1966 who would gain such national notoriety in the next three years were quarterback Steve Ramsey, wide receiver Ron Shanklin, offensive lineman Glen Holloway, defensive back Charles Beatty, and defensive lineman Cedrick Hardman, as well as a sophomore just beginning to establish his legend: defensive lineman Joe Greene.
 Mitchell remains the winningest coach in North Texas history with 122 career victories and 14 winning seasons (including seven consecutive).
 In 1986, Mitchell was inducted into the Texas Sports Hall of Fame.

-RAY RENFRO - Renfro had one of the greatest seasons in school history in 1951 when he averaged 7.5 yards per rushing attempt, which remains a school record.
-He earned all-conference honors and was named a first-team All-American running back in 1951.
+Ray Renfro (football) -- Ray Renfro was the first former North Texas football player to earn All-Pro honors in the National Football League.
+A 6-1, 190-pound receiver and halfback from Whitesboro, Texas, Renfro had one of the great seasons in Mean Green history in 1951 when he averaged a remarkable 7.5 yards per rushing attempt, which remains a school record.
+North Texas captured the Gulf Coast Conference league championship that year, and Renfro earned all-conference honors and was named a first-team All-America running back.
 Renfro finished his career with a career-rushing average of 6.8 yards per attempt, which also remains a school record.
-Renfro spent 12 years in the National Football League, all with the Cleveland Browns from 1952-1963.
-Renfro was a three-time selection to the Pro Bowl in 1953, 57 and 1960.
-He was drafted 48th overall in the 1952 NFL draft.